conjurdemos/Accelerator-DualAccounts/README.md

  - Modify the .ini file:
    - Change the PolicyID and PolicyName to something meaningful, e.g. DualAccountsPolicy
    - Change the PolicyType to RotationalGroup (capitalization is significant)
- - Add the following lines at the end of the file, no leading or trailing spaces:
+ - Add the following lines at the end of the file, no leading or trailing spaces:<br>
 [ADExtraInfo]<br>
 [ChangeTask]<br>
 [ExtraInfo]<br>